 φ′ =the effective stress friction angle of the sand.

-The total load of the lateral earth has been calculated by using the value of lateral earth pressure from the rectangular apparent earth pressure diagram as shown in figure a for sands.
+The lateral earth's total load has been calculated using the value of lateral earth pressure from the rectangular apparent earth pressure diagram, as shown in Figure A for sands.
 The value is found to be

 0.65 KaγH2

-The apparent earth pressure envelop for the single level anchored walls or the anchored walls with greater levels of the ground anchors has been recommended to be trapezoidal as shown in figure
+The apparent earth pressure envelope for the single-level anchored walls or the anchored walls with greater levels of ground anchors has been recommended to be trapezoidal, as shown in the figure.

 Figure 14: walls with one level and multi-levels of anchor retaining walls